ethanzrd/restful-blog/README.md

 - Administrators can permanently delete posts from the blog's recovery system.

 - Authentication System: For administrators to delete an administrator, or set and remove a user as an administrator, they must be able to provide a valid authentication password.
-This will increase the overall security of the website and reduce the likelihood of unwanted acts by website administrators.
+This will increase the overall security of the website and reduce the likelihood of unwanted or wrongful acts by website administrators.
 Whenever a user is set/removed as an administrator, a notification will be sent to the specified support email as well, for the sake of logs.

 - User Table: Visualize your user database effortlessly, within a few clicks of a button.
 Be able to see a comprehensive list of all your blog users, with important details altogether.